Folr/SDK-API-Documentation/android-sdk.md

 2. period : (int) The frequency in minutes that the device's location is polled and updated.
 Required.

-3. app_user : The application user's name that the location records are stored against.
-Application users are created in the web dashboard, or via API.
-Optional.
+3. app_user : This is the id or name of the user you wish to start tracking.
+App_users can created in the web dashboard, or via the API. *However*, if the app_user is not found, it will automatically be created.
+Required.

 ```